-This hearty chili is based on my mom’s homemade chili with beans recipe and is loaded with ground beef, diced tomatoes, chunks of onions, peppers, and chili spice.
+This hearty chili is based on my mom’s own homemade recipe that’s loaded with ground beef, diced tomatoes, chunks of onions, peppers, beans and chili spice.

 Deliciously Simple Mom’s Hearty Chili Recipe with Beans